Introduction

 3) The ISDB ILS program has limitations in staffing and space.
 Students who have attended high school in their home district are considered on a space available basis.
 Student numbers for the ILS program can vary greatly from year to year—some years there will be space for additional students and some years that may not be the case.
 The ISDB staff is able to make fairly accurate predictions for ISDB campus student numbers for the ILS program looking forward a few years.
 Thus, teachers and parents at the home LEAs who want to consider their student for participation in this program should discuss the possibility with the IESDB Consulting Teacher for their district, and he/she will answer questions and help you get connected with ISDB campus staff to discuss it further.

-Educational Services for Deaf and Blind Resources
+Search Educational Services for Deaf and Blind Resources

 Trainings